alw017/cse15l-lab-reports/labs/lab3.md

 ## Option 1 - `-E` or `--extendedregexp`
 This option tells perl to interpret `PATTERN` differently than default.
 By default, bash interprets the meta characters + ? { | ( and ) literally, instead of using their meaning in regular expressions, and thus need to be escaped with an escape character to be interpreted properly.
 This option allows the interpretation of the these characters without having to put an escape character before every single one.
 Otherwise, the command acts exactly the same as default.

+I found this option from the `man` command.

 ### Example 1
 ```
 [cs15lsp23dm@ieng6-203]:biomed:135$ grep -E "B[a-z]{3}[aeiou]+" rr74.txt